-The Kazakhstani Ministry of Agriculture's Committee of the Veterinary Control and Surveillance is responsible for veterinary control in Kazakhstan and the external border of the Eurasian Economic Union, while the Ministry's Agricultural State Inspection Committee is responsible for phytosanitary control.
-The Committee for Goods and Services Quality and Safety Control (previously Committee for Public Health) of the Ministry of Health of the Republic of Kazakhstan is responsible for setting standards and sanitary-epidemiological control in Kazakhstan.
+The Kazakhstani Ministry of Agriculture's Committee of Veterinary Control and Surveillance is responsible for veterinary control in Kazakhstan and the external border of the Eurasian Economic Union, while the Ministry's Agricultural State Inspection Committee is responsible for phytosanitary control.
+The Committee for Sanitary-Epidemiological Surveillance of the Ministry of Health of the Republic of Kazakhstan is responsible for setting standards and sanitary-epidemiological control in Kazakhstan.
 Based on EAEU regulations, for products transiting Russia or Belarus and destined for Kazakhstan, sanitary and phytosanitary control, including the verification of valid certificates to enter Kazakhstan, is performed at their respective external borders of the Eurasian Economic Union.